 - Eight Neutral Ornaments to Make

-There are a few tutorials on the blog sharing my favorite aprons.
+There are a few tutorials on the blog to share my favorite aprons.
 You just need a simple sewing machine; then, follow my sewing basics tutorials to make this simple project.
 These would make great hostess gifts or a present for anyone who likes to cook.

 I love making them out of linen, but they are also great with quilter’s cotton or duck fabric.